Elliott discloses stake in Cognizant, urges board shakeup

-Activist investor Elliott Management Corp disclosed a stake of "more than 4 percent" in Cognizant Technology Solutions (CTSH.O) and urged the IT services provider to consider shaking up its board as one of several steps to boost shareholder value.
+(Reuters) - Activist investor Elliott Management disclosed a stake of more than 4 percent in Cognizant Technology Solutions (CTSH.O) and urged the IT services provider in a letter to consider shaking up its board as one of several steps to boost shareholder value.

+Cognizant said it had an "introductory discussion" with Elliott after receiving the letter on Monday morning.

+"The company intends to review the letter carefully and will respond in due course," Cognizant said.

-Shares of the company, which disclosed in September that it was investigating possible violations of U.S. anti-corruption laws, rose 10.4 percent to $58.87 in early trading.
+Shares of Cognizant, which disclosed in September that it was investigating possible violations of U.S. anti-corruption laws, were up 7 percent at $56.95 in late afternoon trading.
 Up to Friday's close, the stock had fallen 11 percent this year.

-"We believe that Cognizant can achieve a value of $80–$90+ per share by the end of 2017, representing upside of 50-69 percent in just over a year," Elliott Senior Portfolio Manager Jesse Cohn said in a letter to Cognizant's board on Monday.
+"We believe that Cognizant can achieve a value of $80–$90+ per share by the end of 2017, representing upside of 50-69 percent in just over a year," Elliott Senior Portfolio Manager Jesse Cohn said in the letter to Cognizant's board.

-Elliott Management has led several successful campaigns to squeeze value out of companies it considers to be undervalued.
+Elliott has led several successful campaigns to squeeze value out of companies it considers to be undervalued.

 Qlik Technologies, Riverbed, Informatica and Compuware sold themselves to private equity firms after Elliott invested.